aleph2c/miros/doc/cellular_automata.rst

 To make the ``TwoDCellularAutomata`` object generic, we will feed it its automata rule and wall rules as classes.
-To make the wall behaviour parameterizable, so I'll add some new wall rule classes that hold the left and right colors in their class attributes:
+To make the wall behaviour parameterizable, I'll add some new wall rule classes that hold the left and right colors in their class attributes:

 .. image:: _static/rule_30_basic_design_1.svg